thulab/iotdb-quality/docs/en/AnomalyDetection/TwoSidedFilter.md

 **Parameter:**

-- `len`: The size of the window，which is a positibe integer.
+- `len`: The size of the window, which is a positive integer.
 By default, it's 5.
 When `len`=3, the algorithm detects forward window and backward window with length 3 and calculates the outlierness of the current point.

 - `threshold`: The threshold of outlierness, which is a floating number in (0,1).
 By default, it's 0.3.
 The strict standard of detecting anomalies is in proportion to the threshold.